OpenHistoricalDataMap/MapnikTileServer/docs/intro.rst

 For the production setup, the tile are produce in a `Celery-Task-Queue <https://celeryproject.org/>`_.
-Celery is a python task queue, which run in extra threads / container for more performence.
+Celery is a python task queue, which run in extra threads / container for more performance.
 For every URL of a tile, which is not already in the cache, there will be triggered a new task on the queue.

 .. figure:: _static/tile-server/tile-server-celery.png